Introduction to SMS or Text Marketing for Restaurants

 Now that you know why text message marketing is a good decision for any restaurant, let’s go over a few key features that are essential to a successful SMS marketing strategy.

 Keywords: This is a word or phrase customers can text to your number to sign up for messages.
+Your keyword confirmation, which can be an SMS or MMS message, also gives you a great opportunity to welcome new subscribers right off the bat!

 Campaigns: A campaign is a text sent to a group of people.
 This could be a small group, such as just servers, or a larger group like your entire customer base.